wechicken456/Banking-App-with-Microservices/JOURNAL.md

 INSERT into tables that lack unique indexes will not be blocked by concurrent activity.
 Tables with unique indexes might block if concurrent sessions perform actions that lock or modify rows matching the unique index values being inserted; the details are covered in Section 62.5.
 ON CONFLICT can be used to specify an alternative action to raising a unique constraint or exclusion constraint violation error.
 (See ON CONFLICT Clause [below](https://www.postgresql.org/docs/current/sql-insert.html).)

-# Refactored code for the repository layers leave the transaction logic to the service layer (May 13)
+# May 13 - Refactored code for the repository layers leave the transaction logic to the service layer

 ## `protoc`-generated files
 In summary, the `.pb.go` file deals with message definitions, while the `_grpc.pb.go` file deals with service/RPC definitions.
 This separation allows you to use the message definitions without requiring the gRPC dependencies if needed.

+# May 20 - Added the service layer for `auth` service